 How can I harden /etc/sysctl.conf and disable ICMP broadcast requests?

 Ping is the most basic method of determining whether a server is reachable over the internet.
-Ping works by sending ICMP echo request packets to the destination host and waiting for an ICMP echo response.
+Ping works by sending ICMP echo request packets to the destination host and waiting for an ICMP broadcast requests echo response.
 It’s only used for troubleshooting and testing.
-When there isn’t a need for it, you must disable it.
-It’s also...
+When there isn’t a need for it, you must disable it....
 Continue Reading

 How to strengthen Ubuntu server password protection?

-Keeping a server secure from assaults and data leaks requires implementing a robust password policy.
-Enforcing a minimum length and specifying password age are two best practises for password regulations.
+Keeping a Ubuntu server secure from assaults and data leaks requires implementing a robust password policy.
+Enforcing a minimum length and specifying password age are two best practices for password regulations.
 To complete these operations, I use the libpam-cracklib software.
-Install the libpam-cracklib package: sudo apt-get install libpam-cracklib To enforce password length: Go to the /etc/pam.d/common-password file and...
+Install the libpam-cracklib package: sudo apt-get install libpam-cracklib To enforce password length: Go to the /etc/pam.d/common-password file...
 Continue Reading

 How to scan for malware in Ubuntu Servers?